 One of the things I love about Cub Scouts is that it teaches our boys life skills they need.
 One of these is how to safely use a pocketknife.
 According to BSA’s Age-Appropriate Guidelines, Bears, Webelos and Arrow of Light scouts can use a pocketknife.

-In the Cub Scout Adventure program, the Bear and Arrow of Light ranks require knowledge of knife safety.
+In the Cub Scout Adventure program, the Bear and Arrow of Light ranks require knowledge of pocketknife safety.

 Bear Adventure: Bear Claws 2: Learn knife safety and earn your Whittling Chip.